Excel VBA: Move Column Based on Header (3 Examples)

 VBA Code to Move Column Based on Header in Excel

-3 Methods to Move Column Based on Header in Excel VBA
+Move Column Based on Header with Excel VBA: 3 Quick Methods

 Here I’ve got a data set that contains the names, joining dates, salaries, and home countries of some employees of a company in the range B4:E13 of a worksheet.